agraef/raptor7/README.md

 ## Using Raptor

 Basic usage is quite simple.
+First make sure that you have connected your MIDI input (keyboard) and output (synthesizer) to Pd's first MIDI input and output ports.
 For starters, you might want to pick one of the presets and go from there.
 Choose your desired tempo, meter, and subdivision (there are a few clickable examples in the main patch, and a lot more in the meter-examples subpatch).

-Then start playback with the green play toggle in the time subpatch.
-Start playing chords and you should hear the generated notes sound on the connected synthesizer.
+Then start playback with the green playback toggle in the time subpatch.
+Play some chords and you should hear the generated notes sound on the connected synthesizer.
 Engage latch mode if needed.
-If you have a nice pattern going, engage the looper, fire up another Raptor instance and play along.
-E.g., try the tr808 preset (preset #10 on the quick dial) to get a simple drum pattern going.
+If you have a nice pattern going, click the loop toggle in the panel to engage the looper, fire up another Raptor instance and play along.
+E.g., you may want to try the tr808 preset (preset #10 on the quick dial) to get a simple drum pattern going.

 If you have a MIDI controller or groovebox with a built-in chord generator and/or sequencer, then you might want to employ that device to provide input to the arpeggiator, so that you have your hands free to twiddle the controls in the panel.
 See the discussion of MIDI clock sync below in order to sync Raptor with the device.

+### Panel and Presets

+The panel on the right-hand side of the main patch has quite a few controls to change meter, tempo, and the parameters of the algorithm.
+The current state of the parameters can be stored in a preset on disk.
+To do this, type the name of the preset in the symbol box at the bottom of the panel, press Enter, and click the `save` button.
+The preset can then be recalled later with the `load` button.

+You can also use the "quick dial" (the strip of radio buttons to the left of the panel) to choose any of the 12 factory presets and the first 8 user-defined presets with a click.
+Note that while you only have the first 20 presets on tap with the dial, you can have as many presets as you like.
+For a preset not shown on the dial, just type its name into the symbol box, press Enter, and click the `load` button.

+The user presets are stored in a file named presets in the data subdirectory.
+Each line of the file contains a preset (a Lua table with a collection of parameter values).
+You can edit this file manually with a text editor, but you have to relaunch Raptor afterwards to reread the new presets file.
+E.g., you might want to rearrange the lines in the file to make a different collection of presets appear on the quick dial, and you can even change the individual parameter settings of a preset.

 ### Transport

-The easiest way to get transport rolling is with the green play toggle in the time subpatch.
-Alternatively, you can also click on the `Raptor7` logo in the main patch to toggle playback.
+The easiest way to get transport rolling is with the green playback toggle in the time subpatch.
+Alternatively, you can also click on the "Raptor7" logo in the main patch to toggle playback.
 Playback usually starts at the beginning of a bar, but you can also set an *anacrusis* (an *upbeat*, or *pickup* in American English) if you enter the pulse offset (counting from zero) into the little numbox in the time subpatch.
 This value can also be negative, to indicate a position relative to the *end* of a bar (e.g., -1 tells Raptor to start on the *last* beat of a bar).

 In fact, the anacrusis can also be used as a position control while transport is rolling, which gives a kind of scrubbing effect (this works best if a loop is running).
 Also, there's a button (bang control) left to the numbox which rewinds to the position of the anacrusis.
 This won't have a noticeable effect unless transport is already rolling, in which case pressing the button repeatedly produces a kind of stuttering effect (again, this works best if a loop is running).